github/semantic/docs/build.md

 The default `.bazelrc` file imports a `.bazelrc.local` file if it's present; use that for any Bazel customizations you want.

+The variables that the scripts under `build/` export are SCREAMING_SNAKE_CASE.
+The functions are snake_case.

 ## Shared variables

 * `GHC_FLAGS`: the standard set of Cabal flags that all targets should use.